graphql/graphql-spec/spec/Section 3 -- Type System.md

 directive @include(if: Boolean!) on FIELD | FRAGMENT_SPREAD | INLINE_FRAGMENT
 ```

-The `@include` directive may be provided for fields, fragment spreads, and
+The `@include` *built-in directive* may be provided for fields, fragment
-inline fragments, and allows for conditional inclusion during execution as
+spreads, and inline fragments, and allows for conditional inclusion during
-described by the if argument.
+execution as described by the if argument.

 In this example `experimentalField` will only be queried if the variable
 `$someTest` has the value `true`